IBM-Security/ibm-security-integrations/tomcat/README.md

 - Maven\*
 - Kubernetes
 > only required if building from source code

+# Demo Web Application\
+This deployment relies on the JSP application built in [this](../demo_app) directory, a compiled application is available from the [releases](https://github.com/IBM-Security/ibm-security-integrations/releases) tab.
+The Tomcat application should be copied to an archive called `TOMCAT_SecTestWeb.war` to be compatible with the provided shell scripts.

 ## Building Valve
 1. Fetch dependencies from Maven\